 Prince Edward Island is sparsely populated, with only around 144,000 people living there.
 Its capital is Charlottetown, and the province is home to aerospace and bioscience industries.
 There are also several IT and video game development firms based there.
 The province sees low crime rates, low housing costs, and a fairly mild climate throughout most of the year.

 Quebec is the largest eastern province in Canada.
 It is bordered to the north by the Hudson Bay and Newfoundland and Labrador.
-The province’s capital is Montreal, and the province has a population of around 8,165,000 people.
+The province’s capital is Quebec City, and the province has a population of around 8,165,000 people.
 Quebec’s climate is continental is the lower third of the province, subarctic in the middle third, and tundra in the upper third.
 Quebec’s economy is mainly dependent upon knowledge and R&D. Other major industries for the province are aerospace, IT, software development, and multimedia.
 The region has over one million lakes and rivers flowing through it.

 Saskatchewan is in the middle of Canada and is home to approximately 1,090,000 people.
 The province’s capital is Regina, and the province has a variety of climates in it.
 The northern half of the province is subarctic, but the lower half of the province is both cold semi-arid and warm semi-humid continental.
-Saskatchewan’s economy is diverse, based around foresty, agriculture, fishing and hunting.
+Saskatchewan’s economy is diverse, based around forestry, agriculture, fishing, and hunting.
 Mining for potash and uranium are substantial sources of revenue for the province.